denis-sokolov/react-tools/docs/reference.md

   key: (thing) => [thing.relevance, thing.name],
 });

+// If you have string and number keys, reverse their order: const sortedThings = sort(things, {
+  numbersBehindStrings: true,
+});

 // Customize the locale instead of the default guessing sort(names, { locale: "en-gb" });
 sort(names, { locale: ["en-gb", "en-au"] });